jrpool/docsearch/README.md

 The intended use case is a person or organization that has possession, on its own server, of a collection of documents in various formats and wants to make various parts of the collection accessible for various actions by various categories of users using web browsers.

-The application classifies, indexes, and searches documents in all of the formats supported by [Apache Tika][tika].

 ### Origin

-This project is being developed at [Learners Guild][lg] in the course of an apprenticeship in full-stack web development.
-The learning objectives served by the project include:
+This project was initially developed at [Learners Guild][lg] in the course of an apprenticeship in full-stack web development.
+The learning objectives served by the project included:

   - Encrypted server-client communication
   - Authentication